So much for the White Horse

 When we say, we don’t know what the Lord has in store for us…oh, I do.
 Our reaping of what we have sown.
 I really think this was the last reckoning for us…

 I think the country and all of us as individuals are going to reap what we have sown.
 And there is nothing that’s going to get us out of that.
 His consequences are eternal.
 And they are not judgements, they’re promises.

 Beck has upped the stakes.
 Now, only an apocalypse can prove him right.

 It’s a bet that he is sure to lose.
 But like those spiritual prognosticators before him, he will later equivocate and retcon events to match his beliefs.
 When the time comes for him to change his story, he can learn from his Prophet and LDS presidents: new prophecies are better than old ones.

 Joseph Smith knew how to do it: never produce physical evidence; never give precise dates; use new revelations to overwrite mistakes; stop interpreting the old books, write your own; intertwine your story with another, factual story.
 These have been the rules of fortune tellers and psychics all over the world since Michael the archangel changed his name to Adam and created the Earth.

 This isn’t even a quarter of the story.
 So Much For The White Horse: Glenn Beck, Ted Cruz, and the End of the End Times — a short Kindle book — covers more details about the Mormon religion, Ted Cruz’s father’s beliefs, and the story of a former FBI agent and End Times enthusiast who is an influence on Beck, Ted Cruz, Ben Carson, Mitt Romney, Rick Perry, Orrin Hatch and more.
-Coming to Amazon Kindle on June 19, 2016.
-Pre-order it now.
+Order it now on Amazon Kindle.
+Join my email list for more.